ML-Summer/naive-bayes/README.md

 $\[ P(\text{class|data}) = P(X|\text{class}) \cdot P(\text{class}) \]$

-For instance, if we have 2 input variables (features X1 and X2), the probability of a new sample belonging to the first class (class 0) can be calculated as follows:
+For instance, if we have 2 input variables (features X1 and X2), the likelihood of a new sample belonging to the first class (class 0) can be calculated as follows:

 $\[ P(\text{class=0|}X1,X2) = P(X1|\text{class=0}) \cdot P(X2|\text{class=0}) \cdot P(\text{class=0}) \]$

-This is repeated for each class and a dictionary of probabilities is returned with one entry for each class.
+This is repeated for each class and a dictionary of likelihoods is returned with one entry for each class.